The Real World: Cast member successes

 Appearing on the program has often served as a springboard to further success, especially in the entertainment industry.

 Eric Nies of the New York cast went on to become a model, actor, and television host.
 His housemate, Kevin Powell, became a successful author, poet, journalist, and politician.
 Their housemate Heather B. Gardner went on to become a hip-hop music artist under the professional name Heather B.

 Los Angeles cast member Beth Stolarczyk has produced men's and women's calendars and television programs featuring reality TV personalities, including herself and other Real World alumni, including Tami Roman (who became a cast member on Basketball Wives and spinoff Basketball Wives LA), 2002–2003 Las Vegas' Trishelle Cannatella, 2002 Chicago's Tonya Cooley and Back to New York's Coral Smith.
 Stolarczyk, Cannatella, and Miami's Flora Alekseyeun appeared in the May 2002 Playboy magazine, with later issues spotlighting Cannatella's 2002–2003 Las Vegas housemate, Arissa Hill.
 Cooley appeared on playboy.com.
 In addition to Playboy magazine, Cannatella has also posed for the online Playboy Cyber Club, as well as for Stuff magazine.

 San Francisco alum Judd Winick is a noted comic book writer and artist, with the majority of his work appearing in comic books published by DC Comics, including writing such well known characters as Batman, Green Arrow, and Green Lantern.
 Winick also published Pedro and Me, a graphic novel about his friendship with fellow castmate Pedro Zamora, who died of AIDS related complications not long after his experience on the show.

 London cast member Jacinda Barrett's acting career includes films such as Ladder 49, The Namesake, The Human Stain, and Bridget Jones: The Edge of Reason.

 Boston cast member Sean Duffy was elected to the United States House of Representatives for in 2010 as a member of the Republican Party and became the 20th United States Secretary of Transportation in January 2025.
 He is married to San Francisco alum Rachel Campos-Duffy, a conservative TV news personality.

 Lindsay Brien of the Seattle cast became a radio and CNN personality.

 Hawaii cast member Tecumseh "Teck" Holmes III appeared in films such as National Lampoon's Van Wilder and in TV series such as Friends.

 Mike Mizanin has also found fame as a WWE wrestler wrestling under the name "The Miz", a character he debuted during the Back to New York season.
-His successes have included the WWE World Heavyweight Championship.
+His successes have included the WWE Championship.